Guide to Wicking

 |35||Pillars & Small Containers ( 1.5″ – 2″ )|

-This series is designed specifically for natural waxes.
+This series of candle wicks is designed specifically for natural waxes such as Coco Apricot Crème, Lush Coconut Soy, and Soy Container wax.
 The ECO series is a flat, coreless cotton wick braided with thin paper filaments interwoven for burn stability.
 This braiding technique also greatly improves rigidity compared to standard cotton and paper cored wicks.
 The specially treated paper threads provide a controlled curling of the wick making the ECO series self-trimming, which results in minimized mushrooming, soot and smoke.
 They have been designed to significantly reduce the “afterglow” and smoke often seen in paper cored wicks.
 An important difference to note is that these wicks have been primed with vegetable wax rather than paraffin wax, enabling you to market your candles as all natural candles!
 Each wick has been cut to the specified length, primed with a vegetable wax (161°F), and has been crimped with a 20mm diameter x 10mm tall tab.

 Recommended Application (diameter)*